reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 ## Exercise 5: Implement the Device Twin functionality

-As a reminder, a device twin contains four types of information:
+A device twin in IoT Hub includes:

-* **Tags**: information on the device that isn't visible to the device.
+- **Tags**: Non-visible metadata about the device.
-* **Desired properties**: the desired settings specified by the back-end app.
+- **Desired properties**: Settings specified by the backend app.
-* **Reported properties**: the reported values of the settings on the device.
+- **Reported properties**: Current values of device settings.
-* **Device identity properties**: read-only information identifying the device.
+- **Device identity properties**: Read-only device identifiers.

-Device twins, which are managed through IoT Hub, are designed for querying, and they are synchronized with the real IoT device.
-The device twin can be queried, at any time, by the back-end app.
-This query can return the current state information for the device.
-Getting this data doesn't involve a call to the device, as the device and twin will have synchronized.
-Much of the functionality of device twins is provided by Azure IoT Hub, so not much code needs to be written to make use of them.

-There is some overlap between the functionality of device twins and direct methods.
-You could set device properties using direct methods, which might seem an intuitive way of doing things.
-However, using direct methods would require the back-end app to record those settings explicitly, if they ever needed to be accessed.
-Using device twins, this information is stored and maintained by default.

-In this exercise, you will enable some code in the back-end service app, to show device twin synchronization in operation (the device code for twin synchronization is already added and has been covered in earlier labs).
+Device twins synchronize automatically with the IoT device and can be queried by the backend app to retrieve current state information without contacting the device directly.
+While direct methods can also set device properties, device twins automatically manage and store this data, simplifying access and maintenance.
+In this exercise, you'll update the backend app to demonstrate device twin synchronization, with device twin functionality already covered in previous labs.

 ### Task 1: Enable Code To Use Device Twins To Synchronize Device Properties